diegolamonica/EUCookieLaw3/readme.md

 * `name` is the human readable version of the groupId, it's merely descriptive and should be short (eg. *Facebook Social Widget*)

 * `description` is the full explained version of the name.

+* `enabledByDefault` is a boolean value that allow to set as enabled the treatment when the user reach the site for the first time.

  This method works in bundle with `registerURL` method.